 Overview of Idaho

-The racial groups that comprised Idaho’s population in 2019 were: White (92.9%); Black (1.4%); American Indian/Alaska Native (2.8%); Asian (2.4%); and Native Hawaiian and Other Pacific Islanders (0.4%).
-Data indicate that 3.3 percent of Idahoans identify as being of two or more races.
-Persons of Hispanic or Latino origin comprised 13.0 percent of Idaho’s total population.
+Persons of Hispanic or Latino origin comprised 13 percent of Idaho’s total 2020 population and could be of any racial group.
 Idaho is home to six federally recognized tribes: Coeur d’Alene Tribe, Kootenai Tribe of Idaho, Nez Perce Tribe, Shoshone-Bannock Tribes of the Fort Hall Reservation, the Northwestern Band of the Shoshone Nation and the Shoshone-Paiute Tribes of the Duck Valley Reservation.
 Idaho also has two refugee centers located in southwest Idaho (Ada County) and south-central Idaho (Twin Falls County).

-To facilitate the availability of public health services, the state aggregated contiguous counties into seven local public health districts.
+To facilitate the availability of public health services in communities, the state aggregated neighboring counties into seven local public health districts.
 The boundaries that separate each of the seven areas include geographic barriers, transportation routes and population centers.
-Access to healthcare and other services have continued to be barriers to improving health outcomes for Idaho residents; however, Idaho's seven local public health districts represent the primary outlets for public health services.
-Each district responds to local needs to provide services that may vary from district-to-district, ranging from community health nursing and home health nursing to environmental health, dental hygiene and nutrition.
+Access to healthcare and other services continued to be barriers to improving health outcomes for Idaho residents; however, Idaho's seven local public health districts represent the primary outlets for public health services.
+Each district is governed by a local board and responds to local needs to provide services that may vary from district-to-district, ranging from community health nursing and home health nursing to environmental health, dental hygiene, maternal and child health, immunizations and nutrition.
 Many services that the districts provide are through contracts with the division.